 Afognak Island State Park

 Notice: Private (native corporation) lands adjacent to the park may require special permits to access.
-If you plan to enter these areas, contact the appropriate native corporation in advance.
-Permit requirements are strictly enforced.
-Alaska Department of Fish & Game land status map.
+If you plan to enter these areas, check landowner requirements and policies.

 25 Air Miles North of the City of Kodiak - No Road Access